trynthink/scout/docs/quick_start.rst

 .. _many different text editors: https://en.wikipedia.org/wiki/Comparison_of_text_editors

-For the purposes of this tutorial, the following instructions will step through how to install `Sublime Text`_, an easy to use text editor with a graphical interface that can be configured to satisfy the specified requirements.
-This tutorial is provided to illustrate the steps required to configure a text editor for viewing and modifying Python and JSON files and should not be construed as an endorsement or promotion of Sublime Text.
+For the purposes of this documentation, the following instructions will step through how to install `Sublime Text`_, an easy to use text editor with a graphical interface that can be configured to satisfy the specified requirements.
+These instructions are provided to illustrate the steps required to configure a text editor for viewing and modifying Python and JSON files and should not be construed as an endorsement or promotion of Sublime Text.

 .. _Sublime Text: http://www.sublimetext.com